BerkeleyAutomation/fog_x/README.md

 ```

 ## Design
-🦊 Fog-X recognizes most post-processing, analytics and management involves the trajectory-level data, such as tags, while actual trajectory steps are rarely read, written and transformed.
+🦊 Fog-RT-X recognizes most post-processing, analytics and management involves the trajectory-level data, such as tags, while actual trajectory steps are rarely read, written and transformed.
 Acessing and modifying trajectory data is very expensive and hard.

-As a result, 🦊 Fog-X proposes
+As a result, 🦊 Fog-RT-X proposes
 * a user-friendly metadata table via Pandas Datframe for speed and freedom
 * a LazyFrame from Polars for the trajectory dataset that only loads and transform the data if needed
 * parquet as storage format for distributed storage and columnar support compared to tensorflow records